 - Gauges: 022, 028, 032, 022.

-We highly recommend these strings because of the many satisfied customers, their price and their high quality.
+Strings like these are great value for the money, and many customers agree that they sound like steel strings.
+We highly recommend these strings because of the many satisfied customers, their price, and their high quality.

 - For 8-string tenor ukulele.

 - Tuning: aa Nylon / ee Nylon / cc nylon / g.

 You Can Buy Pyramid Ukulele 8-string Set Tenor on the Link Below!